LPAndersson/SIML/docs/04-statisticalLearning.md

 $$
 \mathcal H = \left\{ h(x) = \text{sign}(x^T\beta + \beta_0) \mid \beta \in \mathbb R^d, \beta_0\in\mathbb R \right\}.
 $$
-Note that if $y_i(x_i^T\beta + \beta_0)>0$, then $y_i$ is classified correctly and if $y_i(x_i^T\beta + \beta_0)<0$, then $y_i$ is missclassified.
+Note that if $y_i(x_i^T\beta + \beta_0)>0$, then $y_i$ is classified correctly and if $y_i(x_i^T\beta + \beta_0)<0$, then $y_i$ is misclassified.
 We can therefore think of $y_i(x_i^T\beta + \beta_0)$ as measuring how close $y_i$ is to being classified correctly or incorrectly.
 In fact, we can write the 0-1 loss as
 $$
 l(h(x),y) = I(y(x^T\beta + \beta_0)\leq 0).
 $$
 More generally we can consider a function $f(x)$, a classifier $h(x) = \text{sign}(f(x))$ and a loss function that depends on the margin $yf(x)$.

 It turns out that $E_{in}$, as defined above, is difficult to use for training.
 The reason for this can be understood in different ways.
 Mathematically, the 0-1 loss is non-convex, and non-convex functions are in general difficult to optimize.
 In terms of classification, consider the picture below.
-Two points are missclassified, but we can see that by moving the classification boundary, we can find a classifier that only missclassifies one point.
+Two points are misclassified, but we can see that by moving the classification boundary, we can find a classifier that only misclassifies one point.
 However, the training algorithm will try to move the boundary a very small step, and see if that gives an improvement.
 If we use the 0-1 loss, the in-sample error will be the same as long as the boundary is not moved far enough.
 Therefore it is better to use a loss function that also measures how far away each point is from being classified correctly/incorrectly.

 <div class="figure" style="text-align: center">